drathod2/UAV-Line-Follower-Drone/README.md

 # UAV-line-follower
-Parrot Mambo Minidrone Flight - Line following
+Parrot Mambo Minidrone Flight - Line following drone

 Line Follower function for Parrot Mambo Mini-Drone.
 The drone used edge detection calculated the nearest edge by detecting specific HSV values of the track.